• Skip to primary navigation

 Why you will love this recipe:

 • These cookies filled with chocolate taste amazing!
-Sweet, soft and full of melted, gooey chocolate.
+They are sweet, soft and full of melted, gooey chocolate.

-• They are so easy to make and take less than 10 minutes to bake.
+• Even though these cookies are made from scratch they are so simple and easy to make and take less than 10 minutes to bake.
+They are also made in one bowl so the clean up is really quick.

-• It's very adaptable - you can fill these cookies with any type of chocolate that you like including chocolate chips, Godiva chocolate, Hershey's chocolate, Rolo's, broken chocolate bars, white chocolate or chocolate cups.
+• This homemade cookie recipe is made with simple pantry staple ingredients and is very adaptable - you can fill these cookies with any type of chocolate that you like.

 • These chocolate stuffed cookies can easily be made gluten free, dairy free and vegan.

-• Flour - all purpose flour forms the base of these chocolate stuffed cookies.
-If you are gluten free use an all purpose gluten free flour blend instead.
+• Flour - all purpose flour forms the base of these stuffed cookies.
+If you are gluten free use an all purpose gluten-free flour blend instead.

 • Butter - butter help make these cookies so soft and chewy!
 If you are vegan or dairy free simply swap this for a vegan butter instead.